GrandeWaver/Chess/README.md

 # Chess
-Wanna play chess on local network?
+Wanna play chess on your own rules?

 Install uvicorn and type in cmd: uvicorn main:app